ZouJennie/iReCheck/QT_ws/README.md

 ```

 ### Run the program in your PC
+At first you need change the file path in the program `control_publisher.py`.
+So you replace "/home/isir/iReCheck/QT_ws/src/comportement_control/comportement/" of line 28 by your own path of the comportement folder.

 You need now run the interface in your PC:
 ```
 $ cd ~/YOURWORKSPACE/